 Alcohol-free halls, floors or rooms are spaces in which residents agree that alcoholic beverages will not be brought into the area, even by persons 21 years of age or older.

-Quiet halls or floors have designated quiet hours generally between 8 p.m. and 10 a.m. for students desiring an atmosphere where study is primary.
+For students desiring an atmosphere where studying is primary, designated quiet halls or floors have quiet hours, generally between 8 p.m. and 10 a.m.

-The current flexible housing options at University Village and Spartan Village will be expanded to two upper-class residence halls: West McDonel and North Wonders Halls (suite-style accommodations).
+Flexible housing allows undergraduate and graduate students to select their roommate without regard to gender.
+Flexible housing options at University Village and Spartan Village have been expanded to include West McDonel and North Wonders halls (suite-style accommodations).
 Eligible students can sign up for flexible housing on a limited, opt-in basis only, without regard to gender.

 - Brody Neighborhood